aniongithub/iron-gauntlet/README.md

 ![Physical wiring](images/LED-leads.gif)

 I tested that everything was working using a bread board and a 40-pin GPIO breakout.
 Here's the circuit diagram.
-Since I had a lot of GPIO pins to spare, I used up 6 pins.
+Since I had a lot of GPIO pins to spare, I used up 6 of them.
 You can also use a shift register like the 74HC595 to control the 6 LEDs (it has 8 bit parallel output) using just 3 pins.
 My testing procedure using the CLI `gpio` is detailed below in the software section.

 ![Circuit Diagram](images/circuit.png)

-Once everything was tested, I soldered the components onto a breadboard hat (with a 40-pin female header) and attached it to the Raspberry Pi.
+Once everything was tested, I soldered the components onto a [breadboard hat](https://www.amazon.com/gp/product/B07C54DP8T) (with a 40-pin female header) and attached it to the Raspberry Pi (Zero W).
 After re-assembling the gauntlet, it was time to put get all the software going.

 ## Software